 - grabbing a meal at the Pig & Whistle Tavern

 - coffee and/or lunch at Olinda Cafe.

 Walking into Sassafras, you’d be mistaken in thinking you’d entered an English Tudor village.

-- grab a devonshire tea at Miss Marples Tearoom
+- grabbing a devonshire tea at Miss Marples Tearoom

-- stock up on tea at Tea Leaves
+- stocking up on tea at Tea Leaves

-- stop and smell the roses at Alfred Nicholas Gardens or George Tindale Memorial Gardens
+- stopping to smell the roses at Alfred Nicholas Gardens or George Tindale Memorial Gardens

-- make friends with ferns and chase waterfalls at Sherbrooke Forest.
+- making friends with ferns and chase waterfalls at Sherbrooke Forest.